Tasred Flax Lily

 Unique green foliage has a red-tinged base which becomes more acute in colder months, fading to green in summer.
 Blue flowers on red stems are followed by highly ornamental purple berries.
 Excellent choice for both tropical and modern garden design.
 Appreciates sun in cooler areas, dappled to deep shade in warmer climates.
 Evergreen.

-- OverviewLight Needs:Full shade to full sunWatering Needs:Once established, water occasionally; more in extreme heat.Average Landscape Size:Foliage clumps reach 18 to 24 in. tall and wide; blooms 3 ft. tall.
+- OverviewLight Needs:Full shade to full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Foliage reaches 18 to 24 in. tall and wide; blooms reach 36 in. tall.

 - CareCare InformationThrives in organically rich, well-drained soils; tolerates clay.
-Best with shade in hot summer regions.
+Best with some shade in hot summer regions.
 Water deeply, regularly during first growing season to establish an extensive root system; reduce frequency once established.
 Remove spent flower stalks and old foliage as new leaves emerge.
-Divide if needed in early spring.Light Needs:Full shade to full sunWatering Needs:Once established, water occasionally; more in extreme heat.
+Divide if needed in early spring.Light Needs:Full shade to full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.